kayaozan/sales-prediction-ARIMA/README.md

 # Sales Prediction via ARIMA Model

-This repository contains sample code that demonstrates how to build an ARIMA model to forecast future sales.
+This repository contains sample code that demonstrates how to build an ARIMA model to forecast time series data.

-Since the sales data is a time series data and is observed to have a seasonal pattern, ARIMA is selected as the forecasting model.
+Since the sample is a time series data and is observed to have a seasonal pattern, ARIMA is selected as the forecasting model.

 ## Train & Test